How to Get a Literary Agent: Tips on Platform, Pitch and Book Proposals

 When approaching her, this short pitch should be right at the top of your email, because agents are busy and don’t want to read a whole page just to understand what you are inquiring about.

-According to Ms Geller, most also don’t want to open attachments from unknown contacts, to avoid viruses, so don’t attach your proposal in your first email.
-Rather, just send a short inquiry with that concise and enticing pitch, and wait with the full proposal until you have received a response.
+According to Ms. Geller, most also don’t want to open attachments from unknown contacts, to avoid viruses, so don’t attach your proposal in your first email.
+Rather, just send a short inquiry with that concise, enticing pitch, and hold the full proposal until you receive a response.

 And for those who are ready to get their book out there and want to ensure their proposal does it justice, Anna Geller will be teaching a three-hour intensive workshop on proposal writing at the San Miguel Writers’ Conference on February 16, 2019.